FahrezaMaulanaWisnuWardana/FahrezaMaulanaWisnuWardana/README.md

 - 👋 Hi, I’m Fahreza Maulana Wisnu Wardana
 - Im a php developer
-- 🌱 Now I’m currently Go as quickly as possible so I can build apps
+- 🌱 Now I’m currently learn about Go Lang as quickly as possible so I can build apps
 - 📫 Reach me on email fahrezamaulanawisnuwardana@gmail.com

 <!---